ramonfava/game-js/README.md

-# game-js
+# Game in JS
-Game written in pure JS
+Tic-tac-toe written in pure JS.